History of the Jews in West Africa: Islamic era

 In the 14th century, many Moors and Jews, who were fleeing persecution in Spain, migrated south to the Timbuktu area, which was part of the Songhai Empire at that time.
 Among them was the Kehath (Ka'ti) family, which was descended from Ismael Jan Kot Al-yahudi of Scheida, Morocco.
 The sons of this prominent family founded three villages which still exist near Timbuktu -- Kirshamba, Haybomo, and Kongougara.
-In 1492, Askia Mohammad I came to power in the previously tolerant region of Timbuktu and decreed that Jews must convert to Islam or leave; Judaism became illegal in Mali, as it did in Catholic Spain that same year.
+In 1492, Askia Muhammad I came to power in the previously tolerant region of Timbuktu and decreed that Jews must convert to Islam or leave; Judaism became illegal in Mali, as it did in Catholic Spain that same year.
 This was based on the advice of Muhammad al-Maghili.
+This would lead to many of these Jews to assimilate into West African tribes which many of them lived amongst.
+Such as the Fulani, Wolof, & Soninke ethnic groups in particular.
+This would also conclude to mass conversion to Islam since these native populations which they lived amongst were predominately Muslim.

 As the historian Leo Africanus wrote in 1526:

-"In Garura there were some very rich Jews.
-The intervention of the preacher (Muhammid al-Maghili) of Tlemcen set up the pillage of their goods, and most of them have been killed by the population.
-This event took place during the same year when the Jews had been expelled from Spain and Sicily by the Catholic King."